Pakistani Investor

 Crypto

-Unlicensed Crypto Exchanges & Ponzi Schemes
+Unlicensed Crypto Exchanges & Ponzi Schemes (Historic Wave)

-Period: 2020-2023
+Period: 2020-2025

 Red Flags

-• Guaranteed daily/weekly returns from crypto trading
+• Guaranteed daily / weekly returns from crypto trading

 • Unlicensed and unregistered platforms